Observation of emergent scaling of spin-charge correlations at the onset of the pseudogap: Discussion and Outlook

 The momentum-space structure of the pseudogap is also an outstanding question for future studies.
 In the solid-state context, momentum-resolved measurements such as angular-resolved photoemission spectroscopy (ARPES)~\cite{damascelli:2003, sobota:2021} have revealed that the suppression of the density of states associated with the pseudogap occurs near the anti-nodal points of the Brillouin zone.
 Momentum-resolved measurements of the single-particle spectral function have so far remained out of reach of quantum gas microscope experiments, except in very specific configurations (see \emph{e.g.} \cite{brown:2020}, in the case of the attractive Hubbard model).
-Nevertheless, ARPES techniques designed for optical lattices~\cite{dao:2007} and quantum gas microscopy\cite{bohrdt:2018} have been suggested, and constitute an interesting future direction as it would allow to combine spectroscopic measurements with microscopic real space correlation data, as presented here.
-It would also allow to put to the test theoretical proposals regarding the interplay between Fermi surface topology and the pseudogap~\cite{wu:2018}.
+Nevertheless, ARPES techniques adapted to optical lattices~\cite{dao:2007} and quantum gas microscopy~\cite{bohrdt:2018} have been proposed, offering a promising future direction.
+These approaches could enable the simultaneous acquisition of spectroscopic information and microscopic real-space correlation data, as presented here.
+Moreover, they would provide a platform to test theoretical predictions concerning the interplay between Fermi surface topology and the pseudogap~\cite{wu:2018}.

-~\\ \textbf{Acknowledgements:} We thank Thomas Schäfer for insightful discussions, as well as David Clément and Sarah Hirthe for careful reading of the manuscript.
+~\\ \textbf{Acknowledgements:} We thank Thomas Schäfer, Andr\'e-Marie Tremblay, Yury Vilk and Eugene Demler for insightful discussions, as well as David Clément and Sarah Hirthe for careful reading of the manuscript.
 This work was supported by the Max Planck Society (MPG), the Horizon Europe program HORIZON-CL4-2022 QUANTUM-02-SGA (project 101113690, PASQuans2.1), the German Ministry of Education and Research (BMBF grant agreement 13N15890, FermiQP), and Germany's Excellence Strategy (EXC-2111-390814868).
 A.W.\ acknowledges support by the DFG through the Emmy Noether program (Grant No.\ 509755282).
 The Flatiron Institute is a division of the Simons Foundation.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
 F.G. acknowledges support from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement no 948141) — ERC Starting Grant SimUcQuam.